mummer4/mummer/README.md

                 start of the second copy of the repeat, and the length of the repeat respectively.

-        NOTES:
+**Notes:**

-        REPuter (freely available for universities) may be better suited for most repeat matching, but 'repeat-match' is open-source and has some functionality that REPuter does not so we include it along with the MUMmer package.
+REPuter (freely available for universities) may be better suited for most repeat matching, but `repeat-match` is open-source and has some functionality that REPuter does not so we include it along with the MUMmer package.

-   ** show-aligns **
+###show-aligns

-        DESCRIPTION:
+**Description:**

 This program parses the delta alignment output of nucmer and promer and displays all of the pairwise alignments from the two sequences specified on the command line.

         USAGE:
         show-aligns  [options]  <deltafile>  <IdR>  <IdQ>